 The William A.J.
 Golomski Award honors the outstanding paper in the proceedings of the Annual Reliability and Maintainability Symposium (RAMS) authored or co-authored by a member of IIE.

 The purpose of this competition is to honor outstanding papers in the field of quality and/or reliability engineering research and practice.

 The SEMS Management Award recognizes an IIE member who has distinguished him or herself in the practice of management and industrial engineering.

 This is open to graduate and undergraduate IE students and should demonstrate or describe the use of techniques which improve productivity and quality through effective and economical managerial techniques and philosophies.

 This student competition is for research projects, theoretical research, case studies, class projects, or any type of methodology in which IE skills were used or could be used to improve a health care-related service, product, or process.

-Teams of a maximum of four IE students solve a "real-world" healthcare situational case study.
+Teams of a maximum of four IE graduate students solve a "real-world" healthcare situational case study.